ScottishCovidResponse/inference-for-contact-tracing-model/README.md

-# param4ramp-covid
+# inference-for-contact-tracing-model

 Sensitivty analysis for Contact Tracing Model in RAMP COVID-19 Project.

-Randomly generate samples of model parameters, and perform regression between the input parameters and output time-series of SEIR.
+Randomly generate samples of model parameters, and perform regression analysis between the input parameters and output time-series of SEIR.
+Implications from that regression analysis are visualised with SHAP (SHapley Additive exPlanations).

 # Requirement